DomainDrivenArchitecture/c4k-nextcloud/src/test/resources/local-integration-test/README.md

 * Create and deploy the c4k yaml for nextcloud (incl. postgres etc):
 `java -jar target/uberjar/c4k-nextcloud-standalone.jar valid-config.edn valid-auth.edn | kubectl apply -f -`
 * With `kubectl get ingress` you can view the ingress' ip (e.g. 10.0.2.15), add (resp. change if already existing) a line to file "/etc/hosts" e.g. `10.0.2.15	k3stesthost cloudhost`
+* you can also use `kubectl get ingress ingress-localstack -o jsonpath="{.status.loadBalancer.ingress[0].ip}"`
+* Scale the backup-restore pod to one replica with `kubectl scale deployment backup-restore --replicas 1`
+* connect onto the newly created pod with `kubectl exec -it backup-restore<hash> -- bash`
+* add the ingress ip to /etc/hosts on the pod
+* copy the certificate file `ca.crt` to the pod and set the environment variable `$CERTIFICATE_FILE` to its path
+* test the scripts in /usr/local/bin first `init.sh` then `backup.sh` and `restore.sh`

 Some of the steps may take some min to be effective, but eventually nextcloud should be available at: https://cloudhost